Celina Jade: Charity work

 In 2014 and 2015, Jade supports Maggie's Cancer Caring Centre in Hong Kong and offers her singing performances to raise money at the Fayre of St John's yearly event.
 Other charities & causes supported by Jade throughout the years include Filmaid using the power of film and media to transcend language and literacy, Room To Read focusing on girls' education and children's literacy in Asia and Africa, Bloomberg Charity Day, the Elephant Society working to stop the illegal trade in wildlife and animal parts, Foodlink Hong Kong mitigating hunger, fighting poverty and fostering nutritional wellness in HK, AMFAR supporting HIV/AIDS research, Asia Society forging closer ties between Asia and the West through arts, education, policy and business outreach.

 Personal life

 Jade is a vegetarian, a daily meditator and a healthy eating advocate for battling climate change.
 Inspired by a serious burn accident in 2012, Jade began her journey as a vegetarian and in 2016, worked hand-in-hand with Christian Gerard Mongendre in opening a two floor plant-based restaurant in Hong Kong called HOME - Eat to Live to promote sustainable living and healthier lifestyles.
 The restaurant closed in 2017.

 Since February 2018, Jade has been in a relationship with Han Geng, a Chinese actor, singer and former member of the South Korean boy band Super Junior.
 The two married on 31 December 2019 in New Zealand.
 In September 2022, Jade gave birth to their first child, a daughter.
+Their second child, a boy, was born on in October 2025.

 Filmography

-Celina Jade and Wu Jing, on the set of Wolf Warrior 2.
+Jade and Wu Jing, on the set of Wolf Warrior 2.